waieez/Blog/async/EventLoop.md

 5. doAsync logs 'Not Ready Yet'
 6. the stack clears and the event loop does some maintenance
 7. checks to see that the stack is clear
-8. since the stack is clear, add task from event queue to stack and run it.
+8. since the stack is clear, add task from queue to stack and run it.
 9. assign 'Finished' to result
-10. clear the stack and repeat the event queue (which will terminate without any more tasks).
+10. clear the stack and repeat the event loop (which will terminate without any more tasks).

 How about this?